This article was originally published on Oct. 12, 2015, and was updated on October 30, 2019.

 - Start with the WHOIS lookup, a searchable database of all domains registered in the world.
 You’ll probably find an email address for the current registrant of your target domain name.

-- To determine how much to offer, check out this article about how domains are valued and this Google Hangout with domain valuation experts.
+- To determine how much to offer, check out this article about how domains are valued.

 - Too busy to deal with all that?
 Give our Domain Broker Service gurus a call.

-- Try GoDaddy’s free and online Domain Value appraisal tool.
+- Try GoDaddy’s free and online Domain Name Value & Appraisal tool.

 Building a domain investment portfolio

 If you’re working on building up a portfolio of investment-quality names, begin by focusing on domains you know will have value.